Clinical and translational research programme

 The Hall Technique is a novel method of managing decayed primary teeth, without injections or drilling, by sealing in the decay with a stainless steel crown.
-This research will examine the training of dental therapists in the Hall Technique, and the practicalities of using the Hall Technique in the New Zealand primary care setting.
+This research examines the training of dental therapists in the Hall Technique, and the practicalities of using the Hall Technique in the New Zealand primary care setting.

 Biomimetics in dentistry means to copy what is life-like.
 When restoring teeth, the goal is to return the tooth to its original form and function.
 Biomimetic research in dentistry investigates the materials and techniques used to achieve that goal.
-The Biomimetic Research Group undertakes research that creates and validates dental treatment paradigms for restorative dentistry that have a goal of mimicking natural healthy dentition.
+The Biomimetic Research Group, under the leadership of Associate Professor Vincent Bennani, undertakes research that creates and validates dental treatment paradigms for restorative dentistry that have a goal of mimicking natural healthy dentition.

 We have developed a Practice-Based Research Network (PBRN) called ARCH (Applied Research through Clinicians’ Hands).
 ARCH reaches out to dental practitioners throughout New Zealand to conduct research of direct clinical relevance to New Zealand and to bring the wealth of data that exists in individual dental practices and the public sector to benefit all patients.
 The types of studies undertaken within PBRNs include retrospective studies using dental records, observational studies of routine care, case-control studies and clinical trials.